Text and production: Nancy Campbell

 Archival storage box, slides, slide viewer, bias binding.
 Text printed inkjet on a scroll of Somerset Satin to archival standards.

 Edition of 11 copies, signed and numbered by artist and writer.

-These poems respond to Paula Naughton’s photographs of a derelict house in rural Ireland by investigating the different properties of light: irradiance, absorption, diffraction, reflection and refraction.
-Different poetic forms, including the ghazal, are used to evoke these properties.
+Nancy Campbell responds to Paula Naughton’s photographs of a derelict house in rural Ireland with poems investigating the different properties of light: irradiance, absorption, diffraction, reflection and refraction.
+Different forms, including the ghazal, are used to evoke these properties.
 The poems ask the same question that preoccupied early scientists: how can humans understand the invisible forces that have such a strong influence on their lives?

 The poems offer a scientific perspective on Naughton’s interiors – taking in the related masses, the light effects, the passing of time.
 Einstein believed that scientific equations waited to appear to the right person, like finger-writing on a mirror, to be revealed when steam hits the surface.
 After Light captures this split-second of discovery.

-In addition to the poems, Naughton’s photographs and a series of five additional texts by Nancy Campbell in the form of ‘poetic equations’ are imprisoned between glass slides like cells under a microscope.
+This work includes a series of five additional concrete poems by Nancy Campbell in the form of ‘poetic equations’ which are imprisoned between the glass slides like cells under a microscope.
 These slides, interpreted by the viewer manipulating a hand-held light source, reference the original act of photography.